AWehenkel/phd-defense/talk.md

 ???

+- A model becomes useful when we draw logical consequences.
+- For instance...
+- And so if we provide a model and an algorithm for inference into a computer, it can reason.

 Here the assumptions are:
 - The newton's law is accurate enough to describe the evolution of the system.
 - The initial evolution of the ball